Monotreme Animals What is a Monotreme?

 Photo: Platypus swimming underwater

-Monotremes are mammals because, like all mammals, they produce milk (lactate) to feed their young.
+Monotremes are mammals because they produce milk (lactate) to feed their young.
 But unlike other mammals, monotremes don’t have teats or nipples from which the milk is delivered.
 Instead, milk seeps out of special pads on the surface of the mother's abdomen from which the young animals lap it up.
 Monotremes are also warm-blooded like all mammals, but with a body temperature of 30°C, they have the lowest body temperature among mammals.
-That is 8°C lower than a placental mammals.
+That is 8°C lower than placental mammals.

 Monotremes share several characteristics with reptiles.
 These include a single opening, called a cloaca, for reproductive, digestive, and urinary systems; a reptilian gait with the legs positioned on the side of their body rather than beneath them; egg laying in an external environment; semi-cold blooded body temperatures with limited temperature tolerances; and the lack of a corpus callosum to connect the brain's two hemispheres.